KennedyOnyema-Willys/p2verifics/README.md

 # p2verifics
-A Privacy-Preserving Verifiable Credential System
+A proof of concept Privacy-Preserving Verifiable Credential System